Skip to main content

 Allocated funds

-As part of the launch of the DAO, Unlock Inc. has allocated the following to the Time Lock contract (which manages the funds of the DAO):
+As part of the launch of the DAO, Unlock Inc. originally allocated the following to the Timelock contract on Ethereum mainnet:

-• 100,000 UDT that the DAO uses to pay bounties, grants or perform retro-active funding.
+• 100,000 UDT that the DAO used to pay bounties, grants or perform retro-active funding

 • 170.23 Uniswap Liquidity Provider tokens from the UDT/ETH pool

-• We have also subsequently transfered the remainder of the first community airdrop to the DAO.
+• Unlock Inc. subsequently transferred the remainder of the first community airdrop to the DAO

 Voting

 The Governor can execute any transaction as long as the transaction was approved by token holders.
-These transactions range from transfering some if its own tokens as grants, to upgrading the core protocol, or even changing its own governance parameters.
+These transactions range from transferring some of its own tokens as grants, to upgrading the core protocol, or even changing its own governance parameters.

 Making a proposal